This article was originally published on July 24, 2017.

 - User environment management for Windows

-- The enterprise-controlled half of a dual-persona mobile device
+- The enterprise-managed apps on a BYOD or COPE-enabled mobile device

 - Virtual desktops, and especially DaaS